Using ggplot2 in R Language

 Graphical Representations in R

-Many graphical representations in R Language are available for both qualitative and quantitative data types.
-In this post, we will only discuss graphical representations in R such as histograms, bar plots, and box plots.
+Many graphical representations in R Language are available for qualitative and quantitative data types.
+This post will only discuss graphical representations in R such as histograms, bar plots, and box plots.

 Creating Histogram in R